CrashCringle12/RIGHTS/README.md

 Like before, the only selectable songs in this tournament will be those from a special custom pack.
 The contents of this pack will be determined entirely by the tournament entrants.
 Here's how it works:

-If you preregister before November 30th, you are allowed to submit up to three of your own home-made custom simfiles.
-The simfiles must also be submitted before before EOD November 30th.
+If you preregister before December 13th, you are allowed to submit up to three of your own home-made custom simfiles.
+The simfiles must also be submitted before before EOD December 13th.
 Then all of the submitted simfiles will be accumulated and distributed as a whole sometime soon afterward.
 You have from then until the date of the tournament to practice the custom simfiles.

-Of course, you can still choose to enter after November 30th, but you will not be able to submit any of your own simfiles to the tournament pack.
+Of course, you can still choose to enter after December 13th, but you will not be able to submit any of your own simfiles to the tournament pack.

-Note that there is a reduced entry fee for those who preregister before November 30th.
+Note that there is a reduced entry fee for those who preregister before December 13th.

 # Software